Dziban-dev/BBone_Blender_Addon/README.md

 The addon itself it's a Fork from Sculpt Tools anfeo found here: (https://github.com/anfeo) A [GitHub - anfeo/Blender-Sculpt-Tools: Blender Sculpt tools](https://github.com/anfeo/Blender-Sculpt-Tools) ,I just streamed lined it a bit, added some new cool features, and I'm planning on adding more in the near future.

+## New Version! v 1.1

+- Corrected bugs when remeshing BBone Skin meshes.
+- Major refactor to BBone Skin meshes, so they now more closely resamble the BBone armature shapes.
+- Minor improvements.

 ## New features! v 1.0

 - The UI is reponsive and displays only the necesary elements acording to your selection.